opteron-x86/vault/README.md

-# VAULT - Vulnerability Analysis Universal Lab Terminal
+# VAULT 35- Virtual Attack Utility Lab Terminal

-Python CLI tool for deploying and managing cloud security lab infrastructure across AWS, Azure, and GCP.
+VAULT 35 is a Python CLI tool for deploying and managing Terraform IaC resources across AWS, Azure, and GCP.
+Threat Emulation and Detection templates are packaged alongside VAULT 35, for launching vulnerable target resources to use in adversary emulation scenarios.

 ## Prerequisites